adamheins/xacrodoc/README.md

 [xacro](https://github.com/ros/xacro) files to plain URDF files or Mujoco MJCF files.
 It is fully functional whether ROS is installed on the system or not.

-Why?
+## Why?

 * Compile xacro files without a ROS installation.
-* Convert xacro files to Mujoco MJCF files.
+* Convert xacro or plain URDF files to Mujoco MJCF files.
 * Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
 * Programmatically compose multiple xacro files and apply substitution